Azure/iot-hub-device-update-yocto/README.md

 ```shell
 git clone https://github.com/Azure/iot-hub-device-update-yocto -b <branchname> $proj_root
 ```
-2. Once you've cloned the project you next need to change into our "working directory" where the individual layers (in Yocto these layers build up to an image like a cake... or foundation.. or cake).
+2. Once you've cloned the project you next need to change into our "working directory" where the individual layers (in Yocto these layers build up to an image like a cake or foundation).
 ```shell
 cd $proj_root/iot-hub-device-update/yocto
 ```